Effiong Blessing U.

 International Media Feature

-Research featured in Quantum Zeitgeist for achieving 603× energy efficiency breakthrough
+Research featured in Quantum Zeitgeist covering cross-modal neuromorphic energy efficiency gains

 2024